 What is the purpose of a diagram of the pool technical room?

 Making a schematics of the pool filtration system has several advantages:

 – Do not oversize the swimming pool pump room that will house all the equipment.

 – Facilitate the installation of the different devices: pump, filter, heating, disinfection, …

 – Place all valves at the right location

 – Understand how your pool works

 – After construction, have a document to refer to in case of malfunction.

 We advise to combine this plan with a diagram of the piping layout from the pool to the technical room.

 How does the filtration system work?

-A swimming pool, whether it is a skimmer or an infinity pool, operates in a closed water circuit; this means that the same water is always in the pool.
-The water is sucked by the pump and then pushed to the filter where it is cleaned of dirt such as dust, pollen, hair, ….
-It is then pumped back into the pool after having been disinfected and heated if necessary.
-This is called the filtration cycle; All the water in the pool must be filtered approximately every 4 hours.
+A swimming pool, whether it be a skimmer or an infinity pool, operates in a closed water circuit; this means that the same water is always in the pool.
+The water is sucked by the pump and then pushed to the filter where it is cleaned of dirt such as dust, pollen, hair.
+It is then pumped back into the pool after having been disinfected and heated if necessary – this is called the filtration cycle.
+All the water in the pool must be filtered approximately every 4 hours.